phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

 This page will list all of the project's workflow executions.

-## View Single Workflow Execution
+## View A Workflow Execution

 To view a specific workflow execution:
   1. Follow the steps to view either the [user](../analysis/working-with-workflow-executions#view-user-workflow-executions) or [automated](../analysis/working-with-workflow-executions#view-automated-workflow-executions) workflow executions listing page
   2. Click the **ID** of the workflow execution you'd like to view

-Each individual workflow execution will contain a summary, the parameters selected during set-up, and the output files once analysis has completed.
+Each individual workflow execution will contain a summary, the parameters selected during set-up, a samplesheet that includes input files, and the output files once analysis has completed.

 ## Create A User Workflow Execution